Illella: Critical reception

 Divyansha Dongre of Rolling Stone India described it as a reggaeton track that beautifully fuses rich brass sounds with guitar riffs.
 They further commented "It’s a near-perfect soundscape to underline Mamamoo’s vocal prowess that has helped cement their identity as one of K-pop’s leading girl groups".
 Writing for Billboard, Jeff Benjamin said “Illella” is a full-fledged reminder of their commanding vocal deliveries and artistic auras, that serves powerful belts and sleek harmonies".
 For NME, Gladys Yeo described it as a reggae-inspired track, that sees the girl group dress in festival-inspired outfits".
 Pinkvilla described it "as an exotic song with a reggae tone that is impressive with thick brass and repetitive guitar riffs".
+Apple Music would later include the song on their A-List: K-Pop 2022 playlist of the 50 best K-pop songs of 2022.

 Commercial performance

-For the 42nd week of 2022, "Illella" debuted and peaked at number 66 on the Circle Digital Chart, placing at number nine on the component Circle Download Chart.
-In the United States, "Illella" debuted at number five on the Billboard World Digital Song Sales chart for the issue dated October 22, 2022.
+For the 42nd week of 2022, "Illella" debuted and peaked at number 66 on the Circle Digital Chart.
+On the Circle Global K-Pop Chart, which measures worldwide K-pop streaming consumption, "Illella" debuted at number 51 for the week ending October 15, 2022; it peaked at number 38 in its second week on the chart.

+In the United States, "Illella" debuted at number five on the Billboard World Digital Song Sales chart for the issue dated October 22, 2022, spending two weeks on the chart.
+The song also peaked at number 30 in Singapore and at number 27 in Hungary, becoming their first song to reach the charts in the latter territory.